andanteproject/shared-query-builder/README.md

 - 👍🏻 You are *aware* of the whole query building process;
 - 👍🏻 You are *aware* of which entities are involved;
-- 👍🏻 You are *aware* of which alias are defined for each entity;
+- 👍🏻 You are *aware* of which alias are defined for each entity.

-The problems are:
+But you have problems:

 - 👎🏻 You are mixing query structure definition with optional filtering criteria.
 - 👎🏻 Code is is quickly going to be an unreadable mess.